EdinburghNLP at WNUT-2020 Task 2: Leveraging Transformers with Generalized Augmentation for Identifying Informativeness in COVID-19 Tweets: Experimentation

 \subsection{Post-Processing}

-The idea here is to make the distribution of labels in dev/test set to match corresponding distribution of labels in train set so as to maintain the class ratio.
-Hence, probabilities from all the $6$ models were added and a majority voting cutoff value of $4$ was found out by fine-tuning that maximized the F-score on holdout dev set.
+The idea here is to make the distribution of labels in development/test set to match corresponding distribution of labels in the train set so as to maintain the class ratio.
+Hence, the probabilities from all the 6 models are added and a majority voting cutoff value of $\boldsymbol{4}$ is found out by fine-tuning that maximize the $F_1$ score on the holdout development set.